NguyenPhamCode4You/project-structure-docs/README.md

 }
 ```

-## Step 3: Define the key and relationships
+## Step 3: Define the default values and relationships
 For complex relationships and default values, should be explicitly defined.
 ```C#
 modelBuilder.Entity<EstimateProfitAndLossItemEntity>(entity =>